joelapsansky/pewlett-hackard-analysis/README.md

 ### Employee Count by Unique Titles

 ![Department 5](/Department_5.png "Department 5")
-* When we left join on the titles table, the number of rows increase from ~300K to over ~400K because of "versioning."
+* When we left join on the titles table, the number of rows increases from ~300K to over ~400K because of "versioning."
-	-Employee IDs are foreign keys on the titles table.
-	-Many employees have worked multiple jobs so they have multiple titles on the titles table, which take up multiple lines and can be discerned by the from and to dates.
+	-Many employees have worked multiple jobs so they have multiple titles on the titles table (to and from dates differentiate the jobs held by each employee).          	  	  -Employee IDs are foreign keys on the titles table.
-* It is no surprise that most of the retirees are senior staff as shown on this employee count by unique title chart:
+* It is no surprise that most of the retirees are senior staff as shown on this chart:
 ![Employees_By_Unique_Title](/Employees_By_Unique_Title.png "Employees_By_Unique_Title")

 * 1,549 employees are eligible to participate in the mentor program.